ArneDT/EpluControl/README.md

 + Cleaner code as i am not a python expert

 # Disclaimer
 I created this to enable a customer journey using one app/website which is is my Home Assistant.
-Also it enables automations and make smarter use of the heatpump in the house which may create more comfort and save energy as well.
+Also it enables automations and make smarter use of the heatpump in my house improving comfort and may save energy as well.
 For me it works now.

-Sharing this i do to help other having the same possiblitiy, it is without warranty and it is your own responsibilty to prevent idling your heatpump which may the result when you increase/decrease temperature in automations in short periods.
+Sharing this I do to help other having the same possiblitiy, it is without warranty and it is your own responsibilty to prevent idling your heatpump which may the result when you increase/decrease temperature in automations in short periods.

 Have fun with it and if you have improvements for the script or ideas how to share it and improve te script.